-- The Healthy Horizons Categorically Needy Program pays medical benefits such as prescriptions, doctor or clinic visits, dental and eye care, Medicare premiums, and Part A and B deductibles and coinsurance. - Healthy Horizons Medicare Cost-Sharing Program (QMB) pays Medicare premiums and Part A and B deductibles and coinsurance. - Healthy Horizons Specified Low Income Medicare Beneficiary Program (SLMB) pays the Medicare Part B monthly premium. - The Qualified Individual Program (Q-I) also pays the Medicare Part B premium.
+- The Healthy Horizons Categorically Needy Qualified Medicare Beneficiary (QMB) Program pays medical benefits such as prescriptions, doctor or clinic visits, dental and eye care, Medicare Part A and B premiums, and Part A and B deductibles and coinsurance. - The Healthy Horizons QMB Cost-Sharing Program pays the Medicare Part A and B premiums, and Part A and B deductibles and coinsurance. - The Healthy Horizons Specified Low-Income Medicare Beneficiary Program (SLMB) pays the Medicare Part B monthly premium. - The Qualifying Individual Program (QI) also pays the Medicare Part B monthly premium.

-For more information, call the Department of Human Services helpline at (800) 692-7462 or contact PA MEDI at (412) 661-1438.
+For more information, call the Department of Human Services helpline at (800) 692-7462 or contact PA MEDI at (800) 783-7067.
 Income limits may change.
 See page 82 for PA MEDI information.